EpfeiferNutri/Phage-plasmids/tyPPing/DESCRIPTION_tyPPing.md

 # Introduction

-**tyPPing** is an R-based pipeline designed for fast and accurate detection and typing of phage-plasmids (P-Ps).
-It uses a curated set of protein profiles trained on well-known P-P types to find conserved signature proteins and classify elements accordingly.
-The pipeline evaluates both the presence and unique patterns of these proteins, assigning a P-P type along with a confidence score.
-This allows users to quickly identify new P-Ps, making tyPPing a practical tool for large-scale P-P screening and systematic classification.
+**tyPPing** is an R-based pipeline designed for fast and accurate P-P detection.
+It uses a curated set of protein profiles trained on well-known P-P types to find patterns of conserved signature proteins.
+If a geiven-sequence passes the threshold of these pattern (MinProteins and Composition), are fit the typical size range of the P-P types, than it is detected as a P-P with a confidence score.
+This allows users to quickly identify  P-Ps, making tyPPing a practical tool for large-scale P-P screening and systematic classification.

 Currently, tyPPing can detect the following P‑P types:

 **AB_1, P1_1, P1_2, N15, SSU5_pHCM2, pMT1, pCAV, pSLy3, pKpn, and cp32.**

-The pipeline works with both **complete** and **draft genomes**, using two dedicated scripts:
+It works with both **complete** and **draft genomes**, using two dedicated scripts:

 -   **`tyPPing.R`** – for complete genomes.
 -   **`tyPPing_for_draft_genomes.R`** – for draft genomes (contigs or MAGs).

-## Pipeline overview

-**Figure guide**
+**tyPPing's workflow**

 <img width="1241" height="437" alt="pipeline" src="https://github.com/user-attachments/assets/557b1031-792a-4985-970d-6a1badb19e07" />

 **Step 1.
 Protein search**